aasrinivasan/MRKF/README.md

 This repository contains the R implementation of the Mulitple Response Compositional Knockoff Filter (MRCKF).

-For more details on the MRCKF paper, please refer to the original manuscript hosted at: [ LINK ]
+For more details on the MRCKF paper, please refer to the manuscript hosted at: [ LINK ]

-For details on running MRCKF, please view the MRCKFVignette.R file.

 ## Package Installation

 To install the MRCKF R package from github, run: